Buddhist Mau Fung Memorial College: Notable alumni

-Incidents
+Events

 July 10, 2003, Mr. Li Bing Hang, a mathematics teacher at the school, was killed in a double-decker bus accident on Tuen Mun Roada major bus accident on Tuen Mun Road.
 In response, the school held a memorial event.Article 1.
 Article 2.

 November 10, 2011, during the visit of the USS George Washington aircraft carrier to Hong Kong, 20 visiting U.S. Navy personnel toured the campus and engaged in exchanges with teachers and students.

 From May 31 to June 4, 2024, the school’s team excelled at the "Infomatrix International Student Information and Communication Technology Competition 2024" held in Bucharest, Romania, winning both gold and silver awards among numerous participating teams.
 Additionally, from July 29 to August 5 of the same year, the school’s marching band and Chinese drum team stood out in the Indonesia Drum Corps International Championship, securing two awards: "Best Favorite SoundSport International Band" and "Best Favorite Street Parade International Band" among over 40 international participating teams.